• Skip to primary navigation

 • The red pepper adds a hint of spice.
 I don't find it overpowering.
 But if you're not into spicy foods, use just a pinch or omit it altogether.

-• If you'd like to use frozen spinach leaves, defrost them first, and drain them REALLY well so that they don't make the casserole watery.
+• If you'd like to use frozen spinach leaves, defrost them first and drain them REALLY well so that they don't make the casserole watery.

 Nutrition per Serving

-Serving: 1square | Calories: 285kcal | Carbohydrates: 1g | Protein: 16g | Fat: 24g | Saturated Fat: 10g | Sodium: 528mg
+Serving: 1 square | Calories: 285 kcal | Carbohydrates: 1 g | Protein: 16 g | Fat: 24 g | Saturated Fat: 10 g | Sodium: 528 mg

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Keto Casserole Recipes
+More Casserole Recipes

-• Mushroom casserole served in a white baking dish with a napkin.
+• Mushroom casserole is served in a white baking dish with a napkin.

 Mushroom Casserole